Queue Management

 The “Studies” tab show the list of studies currently waiting for complete image arrival, i.e. studies for which a study-level rule has triggered and for which DICOM series are still being collected.
 It allows enforcing the completion of the series collection by clicking the button “Force study completion”.

 The “Failure” tab shows a list of all jobs for which processing errors have occurred, including errors during preparation, processing, and routing.
-Failed jobs can be restarted – if possible depending on the error type.
+Failed jobs can be restarted.

 Note